kimono-koans/httm/README.md

 ```bash
 httm -r -R ~
 ```
-Browse all files, recursively, in your MacOS home directory backed up via `rsync` to a ZFS remote share, shared via `smbd`, and view unique versions on remote snapshots:
+Browse all files, recursively, in your MacOS home directory backed up via `rsync` to a ZFS/btrfs remote share, shared via `smbd`, and view unique versions on remote snapshots:
 ```bash
 # mount the share
 open smb://<your name>@<your remote share>.local/Home